k00mi/gitaly/.gitlab/issue_templates/Feature Flag Roll Out.md

 - [ ] Announce on the issue that the flag has been enabled
 - [ ] Remove feature flag and add changelog entry

-/label ~"devops::create" ~"group::gitaly" ~"feature flag" ~"backstage"
+/label ~"devops::create" ~"group::gitaly" ~"feature flag" ~"feature::maintainance" ~"Category:Gitaly" ~"section::dev"